Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-docker.md

 For a list of supported devices, please refer to [Supported edge devices](/docs/faq/supported-edge-devices) Your edge device must meet the following requirements to install <em>ActyxOS on Docker</em>:

 - [Docker](https://docs.docker.com/) (for ActyxOS to work, you need to be able to run Docker in privileged mode)
-- ability to run either `amd64` or `arm64v8` docker images
+- Ability to run either `amd64` or `arm64v8` docker images

 If you do not have Docker, check the installation guide for your operating system:
 - [Linux](https://docs.docker.com/install/)
 - [Mac](https://docs.docker.com/docker-for-mac/install/)
 - [Windows](https://docs.docker.com/docker-for-windows/install/)

-:::tip Running ActyxOS on Docker with a fleet management service For running ActyxOS on Docker in production, most users set up a fleet management service like [Balena](https://balena.io/).
+:::tip Use a fleet management service for production For running ActyxOS on Docker in production, most users set up a fleet management service like [Balena](https://balena.io/).
 Please refer to the [Using ActyxOS on Docker with Balena](/docs/os/advanced-guides/using-balena) for more information.
 :::